loddar/ajunit-examples/quick-setup/README.md

 # Description

 This example project demonstrates an [ajUnit](https://github.com/loddar/ajunit) test setup.

+The ajUnit test classes has been annotated with JUnit's @Ignore.
+So you must remove these to get the same error messages.

-# Seven tiny steps to get started ...
+# 7 tiny steps to get started ...

 On each step, ajUnit throws a setup error, which tells you, what to do.
 After you've finished these seven tiny steps, the actually development of your pointcut could start.